jhykes/retirement-mc/README.md

 expectancy.
 Inflation is also accounted for by increasing the yearly expenses by the rate of inflation.

-An IPython notebook with an introductory example can be view on [nbviewer](http://nbviewer.ipython.org/github/jhykes/retirement-mc/blob/master/retirement_mc.ipynb).
+An IPython notebook with an introductory example can be viewed on [nbviewer](http://nbviewer.ipython.org/github/jhykes/retirement-mc/blob/master/retirement_mc.ipynb).

+## Dependencies

+   * matplotlib
+   * numpy
+   * pandas
+   * uncertainties

 ## License